A big family means entertaining on a grand scale

 Creating your dream kitchen is a rare opportunity to tailor everything to suit your family.
-In this new build, where the family includes six children and does lots of entertaining, the kitchen took centre stage as the heart of the house with the whole building being designed around it.
+In this new build, where the family includes six children and they do lots of entertaining, the kitchen took centre stage as the heart of the house with the whole building being designed around it.

-With a fabulous view of the Borders countryside, and the orientation takes full advantage of this with south-facing French doors on the patio.
+With a fabulous view of the Borders countryside, the orientation takes full advantage of this with south-facing French doors leading onto the patio.
 It was important for the space to feel very open, with plenty of space for socialising.
 “We’ve had Christmas parties with 150 people, and this is really the hub of our house.”

 “It’s not unknown for us to have 20 people in the kitchen while I’m making lunch, and it still looks tidy!”

 “We love the fact that it’s a place the children enjoy coming back to.”

 The central island is 4½ metres long, and has breakfast bar seating as well as the kitchen sink – great for preparing food while entertaining.
 It includes a Quooker tap for boiling water, which supplies instant water straight for the teapot or saucepan.